Fred Naumetz

 Frederick Naumetz (March 28, 1922 – January 2, 1998) was an American professional football player who was a center and linebacker in the National Football League (NFL).
 He played five seasons for the Los Angeles Rams.
-Naumetz played college football for the Boston College Eagles and was selected by the Cleveland Rams in the third round of the 1943 NFL draft.
+Naumetz played college football for the Boston College Eagles and was selected 20th overall by the Cleveland Rams in the third round of the 1943 NFL draft.